originallyus/node-red-contrib-alexa-local/README.md

 Yes.
 We won't charge you anything.
 If you wants to help us out, buy us some coffee or RedBull.

 ##### I have some suggestions, how do I get in touch?
-Please drop us an [email](mailto:hello@originally.us), or create an issue in our [Github](https://github.com/originallyus/node-red-contrib-alexa-local/issues)
+Please create an issue in our [Github](https://github.com/originallyus/node-red-contrib-alexa-local/issues)

 ##### How do I control my (non-smart) devices at home with NodeRED?
 Check out [RMPlugin app](https://play.google.com/store/apps/details?id=us.originally.tasker&hl=en) developed by us.
 Here's an [intro video](https://www.youtube.com/watch?v=QUKYKhK57sc) for the hardware.